EarthyScience/SINDBAD/dev/.documenter/pages/code/models.md

-assumes overland flow to be sum of infiltration excess, interflow, and saturation excess runoffs
+Overland flow as the sum of infiltration excess, interflow, and saturation excess runoffs.

 **Parameters**
 - None